 In this situation, in the UK at least, freelancers are protected against this situation.
 UK law states that:

 Unless you agree a payment date, the customer must pay you within 30 days of getting your invoice or the goods or service.

-Which means if the buyer doesn’t pay up, the freelancer can issue a formal demand for payment, no matter what purchase terms the buyer has.
+This means if the buyer doesn’t pay up, the freelancer can issue a formal demand for payment, no matter what purchase terms the buyer has.

 Your payment terms should be reasonable and take into consideration the needs of both parties.
 Freelancers just want to be paid as quickly as possible, but it’s unreasonable for them to demand instant payment as soon as the project is signed off.
 A more common payment timeframe is between 14 and 30 days.

-If the buyer is implementing purchase terms, think of the impact a 90 day payment timeframe could have on your freelancer.
+If the buyer is implementing purchase terms, think of the impact a 90-day payment timeframe could have on your freelancer.
 If they have to wait that long for their money, it’s unlikely they’ll want to use you again.

 Here’s a handy link to some commonly used payment terms and their meanings.